Former Florida elections chief apologizes for blackface

 ORLANDO, Fla.
-(AP) — Florida’s former top elections official is apologizing for dressing in blackface as a Hurricane Katrina victim, more than a week after he resigned when photos of his Halloween costume were made public.
+(AP) — Florida’s former top elections official on Sunday apologized for dressing in blackface as a Hurricane Katrina victim, more than a week after he resigned when photos of his Halloween costume were made public.

-Michael Ertel said in a private Facebook post that what he did in 2005 was stupid and he is a better man than he was 14 years ago.
+Michael Ertel, who was Florida’s secretary of state for less than three weeks, said in a personal Facebook post that what he did in 2005 was stupid and he is a better man than he was 14 years ago.

+“For those who have not received a personal apology yet — I’m sorry,” he wrote.

 Ertel didn’t respond to a phone call seeking comment.